Research Projects to Realize Disaster Mitigation

 - Examination of preparatory measures for maintaining the function of facilities when disaster strikes, and an examination of measures for rapid recovery

-Disaster Precautions in the Soil and Lifelines Area: (Toho Gas) Endowed Research Division
+Disaster Precautions in the Soil and Lifelines Area: (Toho Gas) Industry-Academia Cooperative Research Division

 Lifelines such as waterworks, sewage systems, and the power supply are essential items of social infrastructure that affect society.
 As a review of damage predictions and disaster prevention systems is conducted in preparation for a potential great earthquake along the Nankai Trough, our urgent challenges from the perspective of maintaining social function and economic activity in the event of an earthquake are to minimize damage and facilitate rapid post-disaster recovery.